Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Copenhagen, National Museum.
 Credits: Barbara McManus, 2008

-Keywords: coin, women, Nike
+Keywords: coin, women, Nike, Victoria

 This coin was issued by the moneyer C. Numonius Vaala; the likeness on the coin is similar to portraits of Fulvia, wife of Antony, in the guise of Victory that appeared on coins from Eumachia, a Phrygian city of which Fulvia was patron.